drienkop/life/README.md

-# Life
+# Life Simulation in Python
-Simulation of Life

 Basic rules of Life:
 "World" is represented as an N by N matrix.
 Each element in the matrix may contain 1 organism.
 Each organism lives, dies and reproduces according to the following set of rules: